 The Group conducts a top-down management approach concerning its ESG issues.
-The Board takes full responsibility to oversee and evaluate the Group's ESG performance to determine potential risks and opportunities on its ESG aspects.
+The Board, equipped with the necessary ESG-related knowledge and expertise, takes full responsibility to oversee and evaluate the Group's ESG performance to determine potential risks and opportunities on its ESG aspects.
 This is achieved by setting out ESG management approach, strategy, priorities and objectives.
-In order to better manage the Group's ESG performance, related issues and potential risks, the Board holds meetings at which it discusses ESG issues, evaluates and determines ESG-related risks and opportunities of the Group, as well as reviews its performance against ESG-related targets with the assistance of the ESG Taskforce (the "Taskforce") at least once annually.
+In order to better manage the Group's ESG performance, related issues and potential risks, the Board holds meeting at least once annually at which it discusses ESG issues, evaluates and determines ESG-related risks and opportunities of the Group, as well as reviews its performance against ESG-related targets, with the assistance of the ESG Taskforce (the "Taskforce").
 The Board is also responsible for ensuring the effectiveness of the Group's risk management and internal control systems and approving disclosures in the ESG reports.

 To develop systematic management of ESG issues under the Board's delegations, the Group has established the Taskforce.
-The Taskforce is composed of core members from various departments, which facilitates the Board's oversight of ESG matters.
+The Taskforce is composed of core members from various departments, who possess relevant professional knowledge in various ESG aspects to facilitate the Board's oversight of ESG matters.
 The Taskforce has the responsibility for collecting and analysing ESG data which are reviewed and confirmed by respective department heads, monitoring and evaluating the Group's ESG performance, keeping track of and reviewing the progress made against the Group's ESG-related targets, ensuring compliance with ESG-related laws and regulations, assisting in conducting materiality assessment and preparing the ESG reports.
 The Taskforce arranges meetings regularly to evaluate the effectiveness of current policies and procedures, and formulates appropriate solutions to improve the overall performance of ESG-related policies.
-The Taskforce keeps track of the progress with KPIs against relevant ESG-related goals and targets set by the Board and reports the findings to the Board through meetings at least once annually.
+The findings and suggestions are reported to the Board through meetings at least once annually.
 The Taskforce also assists the Board in assessing and identifying the Group's ESG risks and opportunities, ensuring the implementation and effectiveness of the risk management and internal control systems.
 Where appropriate, external advisors would be engaged to provide expertise and professional advice for the ESG management process.